unicode-org/cldr/docs/dev/generate-emoji-paths.md

 1. If you get an error like

-    1. Exception in thread "main" java.lang.IllegalArgumentException: no name for 🫱‍🫲 1FAF1 200D 1FAF2
+    * Exception in thread "main" java.lang.IllegalArgumentException: no name for 🫱‍🫲 1FAF1 200D 1FAF2
-    2.  at org.unicode.tools.emoji.EmojiData.\_getName(EmojiData.java:1230)
+    * at org.unicode.tools.emoji.EmojiData.\_getName(EmojiData.java:1230)
-    3.  at org.unicode.tools.emoji.EmojiData.getName(EmojiData.java:1194)
+    * at org.unicode.tools.emoji.EmojiData.getName(EmojiData.java:1194)
-    4.  at org.unicode.tools.emoji.EmojiDataSourceCombined.getName(EmojiDataSourceCombined.java:156)
+    * at org.unicode.tools.emoji.EmojiDataSourceCombined.getName(EmojiDataSourceCombined.java:156)
-    5.  at org.unicode.tools.emoji.GenerateEmoji.showCandidateStyle(GenerateEmoji.java:3600)
+    * at org.unicode.tools.emoji.GenerateEmoji.showCandidateStyle(GenerateEmoji.java:3600)
-    6.  at org.unicode.tools.emoji.GenerateEmoji.main(GenerateEmoji.java:641)
+    * at org.unicode.tools.emoji.GenerateEmoji.main(GenerateEmoji.java:641)

-2. Change the name composition algorithm if necessary (for new emoji zwj sequences)
+2. Then change the name composition algorithm if necessary (for new emoji zwj sequences)

     1. It may have also been modified during the emoji development.
 Typically the code that needs changing will be in Annotations.synthesize, to capture yet another special skintone instance
     2. Ensure that the documentation of composition of names (for new components like hair styles) in LDML is updated to match what is in org.unicode.cldr.util.Annotations.